samdansk2/ecom-predict/README.md

 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Built with [UV](https://github.com/astral-sh/uv) for fast Python package management
 - Uses modern Python packaging standards with pyproject.toml
-- Implements best practices for data science project structure
+- Implements best practices for ML project structure
+- Inspired by real-world e-commerce challenges

+## Support

+For issues, questions, or suggestions, please open an issue on GitHub or contact the maintainers.